aces/Loris-MRI/README.md

  * What is the database name? $dbname
  * What is the database host? $dbhost
- * What is the MySQL user? $lorisuser
+ * What is the MySQL user? $lorisuser [Use the same mysql user from the Loris installation, i.e. _lorisuser_]
  * What is the MySQL password?
  * What is the Linux user which the installation will be based on? $lorisadmin
  * What is the project name? $projectname